Jan. 6 panel changed script for star witness — at a steep cost - NewsBreak

 Jan.
 6 panel changed script for star witness — at a steep cost

-The House committee investigating the Jan.
-6, 2021, attack on the Capitol scrambled to add new testimony from White House counsel Pat Cipollone to its latest hearing on Tuesday, and in the process bumped aside evidence about former President Trump’s ties to violent extremist groups.
+( The Hill ) – The House committee investigating the Jan.
+6 attack scrambled to add new testimony from White House counsel Pat Cipollone to its latest hearing on Tuesday, and in the process bumped aside evidence about former President Trump’s ties to violent extremist groups.

-“It was in the original script, but we pulled some back just because of the timing,” Thompson said in response to a question from The Hill about ties between Trump World and groups like the Proud Boys and the Oath Keepers.
+“It was in the original script, but we pulled some back just because of the timing,” Thompson said in response to a question from The Hill about Trump world ties to groups like the Proud Boys and the Oath Keepers.

 “The Cipollone deposition was important.
 And obviously, it’s just a choice we had to make.”